Are you a master at storytelling?

 #1 The audience are the centre of your story.

-If you think that you are the shining knight or princess in your own story – I hate to drop a rain cloud on that thought – but you won’t reach the audience if all you want to share with them is how heroic you are.
+If you think that you are the shining knight or princess in your story – I hate to drop a rain cloud on that thought – but you will not reach an audience if all you want to share with them is how heroic you are.

 #2 A story is an experience for your audience.

-Don’t just tell your story verbatim, create an experience for your audience.
-Use metaphors and rich sensory language, even a prop or a picture so that your audience can conjure up their own images, thoughts, and emotions.
-They are eager to experience first-hand what happens in your story and will want to feel part of it in order to be moved by it.
-They want to imagine themselves right there alongside you, they want to feel the emotion you felt, see what you saw, hear what you heard.
+Instead of telling your story verbatim, create an experience for your audience.
+Use metaphors and rich sensory language, even a prop or a picture so that your audience can conjure up images, thoughts, and emotions.
+Your audience is eager to experience first-hand what happens in your story and wants to feel part of it, to be moved by it.
+They want to imagine themselves right there alongside you; they want to feel the emotion that you felt, see what you saw, hear what you heard.
 Remember you need to take your audience on a journey and have them alongside you all the way.

 #3 A story has a structure.

-At a very basic level, a story has a beginning, middle and an end.
-There is a whole lot more that happens in between, but often people aren’t interested in hearing the whole story if the start does not raise their curiosity.
-A story needs to get off the starting blocks to a flying start so that the audience are captivated early on.
-Just like any good movie, the start of your story must be concise and compelling – no need to set the scene in complex detail (cut the fluff).
-Aim to set the scene by quickly addressing the following: who, where, when, what.
-For example, “It’s 4am …..a secret meeting at the airport….and I receive a text ” …..
-What happens next? is what you want your audience to be thinking at the beginning.
+At the fundamental level, a story has a beginning middle and an end.
+There is a whole lot more that happens in between, but often people are not that interested in hearing it all if the start lacks curiosity.
+A story needs to get off the starting blocks to a flying start so that the audience is captivated early on.
+Just like any good movie, the beginning of your story must be concise and compelling – no need to set the scene in elaborate detail (cut the fluff).
+Aim to set the scene by quickly addressing the following.
+Who, where, when, what.
+It is 4 am, .a secret meeting at the airport, and I receive a text …..
+What happens next?
+Is what you want your audience to be thinking.